Olical/Photon/README.md

 ### Setting up

-The following code is making some assumptions as to where your your main source file and `require.js` is located, but you get the idea.
+The following code is making some assumptions as to where your main source file and `require.js` is located, but you get the idea.

     <script type='text/javascript' src='scripts/require.js' data-main='scripts/main'></script>